ceorron/stable-inplace-sorting-algorithms/README.md

 This is presented for those looking to study some new sorting techniques and who are interested in sorting algorithms in general.

-The idea for sweep_sort, merge_sweep_sort and zip_sort came from the idea of using std::rotate as part of a recursive decent sorting algorithm, and so both sweep_sort, merge_sweep_sort and zip_sort make use of the rotate function. zip_sort came later and was added in May 2020.
+The idea for sweep_sort, merge_sweep_sort and zip_sort came from the idea of using std::rotate as part of a recursive decent sorting algorithm, and so sweep_sort, merge_sweep_sort and zip_sort make use of the rotate function. zip_sort came later and was added in May 2020.

 merge_sweep_sort gives the best overall performance for an in-place, stable sorting algorithm that uses no additional memory. zip_sort gives the best overall performance for an in-place, stable sorting algorithm that uses no additional memory, as well as giving O(n log n) worst case performance.